wp-plugins/am-events/readme.txt

 The plugin also includes a widget for showing upcoming events.
 It uses a very simple template system for full control of the layout.

 For integrating AM Events to an existing theme, I suggest creating a [child theme](http://codex.wordpress.org/Child_Themes) with custom page templates.
-You can download a full example of a working Twenty Twelve child theme from my website [(Download link)](http://attemoisio.fi/projects/am-events/twentytwelve-child.zip).
-It contains three different page templates for events pages.
+You can find an example of a working Twenty Twelve child theme from [https://github.com/attemoi/am-events-child-theme](https://github.com/attemoi/am-events-child-theme) containing three different page templates for event pages.

 See Other Notes for detailed information and a small tutorial about the custom post type and the widget.